RETREAT BOOKING NOW CLOSED – email email@example.com to be on the reserve list

 Donations for the retreat may also be made by bank transfer (details sent with confirmation email) or by cheque made payable to Jamyang Buddhist Centre Leeds.

 Please remember to notify us at registration if you have specific dietary requirements.
-If you don’t intend to take the 8 Mahayana precepts, there are basic kitchen facilities at the venue where you can make your own breakfast and dinner.
-Please note all meals must be vegetarian or vegan.
+There are basic kitchen facilities at the venue if you have specialized dietary requirements.
+Please contact us to discuss.
 No meat is allowed on the premises during the retreat.
-We also ask that you respect the majority of people on retreat who will be taking precepts by only eating during the designated meal times.

 Shared rooms have close access to shared bathroom/ shower rooms and washrooms.
 Bedrooms have single beds, power sockets, table, wardrobe with hangers, drawers, bedding and towels.
 The bedrooms do not have hair-dryers, kettles, irons, reading lamps or bathrobes.